 Personally I was keen to understand the current efficacy of the main vaccines on the market – and so went back to primary data sources to compile the below table.
-The cost estimate is very rough – and comes from data accidentally shared by an EU minister in December.

 |Pfizer / BioNTech (mRNA)||1st dose: 52%

 |Oxford / AstraZeneca (Viral vector)||2nd dose: 70.4%||2-8°C (fridge temp)||~$2.20|